This quick start guide explains how you can ingest batch data into Adobe Experience Platform and then use that data in Customer Journey Analytics.

 See Create and edit schemas in the UI for more information on adding and removing field groups and individual fields to a schema.

 With your schema, you have defined your data model.
-You now have to define the construct to store and manage that data.
-This is done through datasets.
+You now have to define the construct to store and manage that data, which is done through datasets.

 To set up your dataset: